Health in All Policies

 - Stories from the Field: 2019 Health in All Policies (Childhood Lead Poisoning Prevention) Mini-Grantee: Louisville Metro Department of Public Health and Wellness

-- Lessons Learned: HiAP + Pb Collaborative [pdf; NCHH, 2019]
+Lessons Learned: HiAP + Pb Collaborative

-- EarthTime Story: Lead in Pittsburgh Housing
+EarthTime Story: Lead in Pittsburgh Housing

-Lead in Pittsburgh Housing visualizes Allegheny County’s lead story to show the legacy issues of lead, industry, housing, and other factors that create environmental justice communities specific to lead poisoning. [url; CMU Create Lab, 2020] - Healthy Home, Healthy Community
+Lead in Pittsburgh Housing visualizes Allegheny County’s lead story to show the legacy issues of lead, industry, housing, and other factors that create environmental justice communities specific to lead poisoning. [url; CMU Create Lab, 2020]

 The Louisville Metro Department of Public Health and Wellness and their partners at IDEAS xLab and Bates Community Development Corporation launched the Healthy Home, Healthy Community campaign to increase awareness of childhood lead poisoning prevention.
-The program worked in partnership with community to develop messaging and spark conversation about lead poisoning, healthy housing, and COVID-19.
-The campaign consists of billboards and digital ads displayed in Smoketown and West Louisville that feature families from those areas and highlight some of the most impacted community members’ voices. - Health in All Policies Approach to Lead Poisoning Prevention at the Houston Health Department
+The program worked in partnership with communities to develop messaging and spark conversation about lead poisoning, healthy housing, and COVID-19.
+The campaign consists of billboards and digital ads displayed in Smoketown and West Louisville that feature families from those areas and highlight some of the most impacted community members’ voices.
+[2020, City of Louisville]

-- 2019 Health in All Policies (Childhood Lead Poisoning Prevention) Mini-Grantee: Louisville Metro Department of Public Health and Wellness
+2022 Grantee Impact Video: Evaluating Health in All Policies (Childhood Lead Poisoning Prevention)

 General HiAP Information and Resources

-- National Association of County and City Health Officials: Health in All Policies [url; NACCHO]
+National Association of County and City Health Officials: Health in All Policies [url; NACCHO]

-- Association of State and Territorial Health Officials: Health in All Policies [url; ASTHO]
+Association of State and Territorial Health Officials: Health in All Policies [url; ASTHO]

-- National Environmental Health Association: Health in All Policies [url; NEHA]
+National Environmental Health Association: Health in All Policies [url; NEHA]

-- Centers for Disease Control and Prevention: Health in All Policies [url; CDC]
+Centers for Disease Control and Prevention: Health in All Policies [url; CDC]

-- Center for Health Care Strategies: Incorporating Health into Policymaking across Sectors: The California Health in All Policies Initiative [pdf; CHCS/RWJF, 2018]
+Center for Health Care Strategies: Incorporating Health into Policymaking Across Sectors: The California Health in All Policies Initiative [pdf; CHCS/RWJF, 2018]

-- The California Endowment, American Public Health Association, California Department of Public Health, and the Public Health Institute: Health in All Policies: A Guide for State and Local Governments [pdf; TCE/APHA/CDPH/PHI, 2013]
+The California Endowment, American Public Health Association, California Department of Public Health, and the Public Health Institute: Health in All Policies: A Guide for State and Local Governments [pdf; TCE/APHA/CDPH/PHI, 2013]

-- ChangeLab Solutions: Health in All Policies [url; ChangeLab Solutions]
+ChangeLab Solutions: Health in All Policies [url; ChangeLab Solutions]

 Health in All Policies Evaluation Guidance for Local Health Departments